 One of the initial objectives of ecotourism in Klemtu was to create local employment.
 Spirit Bea

 r Lodge creates significant local employment and business opportunities and spill over for existing businesses like the gas dock and store.
 25 Spirit Bear Lodge employees are from the community, employing nearly 10 per cent of the population.
 Employees from outside the community recognize they have to train their eventual replacement from within the community.

-Chief Councillor Neasloss notes how important the jobs created through the Lodge are to the community.
+Resource Stewardship Director Doug Neasloss notes how important the jobs created through the Lodge are to the community.
 The Lodge provides a new and diverse source of employment in Klemtu, separate from the traditional industries of logging and fishing.
 In addition, whereas those traditional industries tend to be more male-dominated, jobs at Spirit Bear Lodge and within ecotourism may be more inviting to women and youth in the community.

 “It provides another source of jobs in the community,” says Larry Greba.
 “In particular for the youth in the community.
 It’s often an entry point for young people, especially ones that don’t want to work in other industries, it gives them an alternative.”

 Larry Greba points to the importance of bringing in outside expertise to benefit the people of Klemtu when undertaking something new like this business.
 “That’s how people learn,” he says.
 “There’s other skills that are brought in and there’s a sharing that happens.
 There’s a sharing of Kitasoo culture and there’s other skills that are brought in from the outside.
 That’s critical in terms of capacity building.”